writethedocs/www/docs/conf/na/2016/news/more-conference-details.md

 [ticket]: https://ti.to/writethedocs/write-the-docs-na-2016/

 If you can't make it to this year's conference in Portland, don't fret.
-We've just announced our [European conference][eu-conf], taking place this year again in glorious Prague September 18-20.
+We've just announced our [European conference][eu-conf], taking place this year again in Prague, September 18-20.
 Tickets are now on sale, and the call for papers is open.

 [eu-conf]: http://www.writethedocs.org/conf/eu/2016/